andrew1007/mrfa-demo/article/part3.md

 The hardest part about effective memoization is writing the correct resolver functions.
 It's helpful to think of a resolver as a function that "crawls" down a state tree to target required nodes.
 The nodes that are targeted should be the exact nodes that are required to compute the data.

-Let's take a look at a sample state tree that is normalized
+Take a look at a sample state tree that is normalized

 ```typescript
 export const normalizedState = {